 CoinJar accepts bank transfers and cards for purchasing Polkadot and other crypto assets.

 CoinJar charges competitive trading fees.
-Check our for current rates when you buy or sell DOT.
+Check our fee schedule for current rates when you buy or sell DOT.

 Yes, you can set up automatic recurring buys to dollar-cost average into your Polkadot investment over time.